 There are a range of mental health conditions which need specialised treatment.
 These include anxiety, depression, psychosis, schizophrenia, bipolar disorder and personality disorder.
 Some of these conditions are life-long and each person will need individually tailored education, treatment and guidance to manage symptoms.

 Nursing and Midwifery Council registration is recognised the world over and following registration you can pursue a career in a variety of settings, including the NHS, private, voluntary and independent sectors.
 Career opportunities also include clinical practice, research, leadership, management and education.
 There are significant opportunities for further professional development and specialism, including the opportunity to progress to a Masters degree through the completion of a 60-credit dissertation.

-Tuition fees for part-time study on this postgraduate diploma are £4,625 per annum for UK and EU students enrolling on the programme in academic year 2021/22 (subject to final Government approval).
+Tuition fees for part-time study on this Postgraduate Diploma are £4,625 per annum for UK students enrolling on the programme in academic year 2021/22 (subject to final Government approval).
 EU students who have settled or pre-settled status under the EU Settlement Scheme, as well as Irish nationals, may be eligible for the UK part-time tuition fee rate.